farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - For a simple `CHECK`, you get what you want.
 - If there's a `CHALLENGE TRACK` in play, mark boxes matching the `{IMPACT}`.
-- If the fiction allows it, reduce tension in the scene.
+- If the fiction allows it, reduce tension of a future action.
 Remove `-1d6` to the `RISK POOL` for one upcoming `CHECK`.
 -

 ### Consequences